-- 11. This programme is accredited by the British Computer Society, the Chartered Institute for IT for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional (CITP) for students entering Level 1 up to and including October 2020. - 12.
-This programme is accredited by the British Computer Society, the Chartered Institute for IT on behalf of the Engineering Council for the purposes of partially meeting the academic requirement for registration for a Chartered Engineering (CEng) for students entering Level 1 up to and including October 2020. - 13.
-This programme is accredited by the British Computer Society, the Chartered Institute for IT on behalf of the Science Council for the purposes of partially meeting the academic requirement for registration as a Chartered Scientist (CSci) for students entering Level 1 up to and including October 2020. - 14.
+- 10. This programme is accredited by the British Computer Society, the Chartered Institute for IT for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional (CITP) for students entering Level 1 up to and including October 2020. - 11.
+This programme is accredited by the British Computer Society, the Chartered Institute for IT on behalf of the Engineering Council for the purposes of partially meeting the academic requirement for registration for a Chartered Engineering (CEng) for students entering Level 1 up to and including October 2020. - 12.
+This programme was accredited by the British Computer Society, the Chartered Institute for IT on behalf of the Science Council for the purposes of partially meeting the academic requirement for registration as a Chartered Scientist (CSci) for students entering Level 1 up to and including October 2020.
+The British Computer Society is withdrawing from Science Council membership in February 2019, there will no longer be an opportunity for CSci registration with BCS. - 13.
 This programme is accredited by BCS, The Chartered Institute for IT for the award of Euro-Inf Bachelor Quality Label on behalf of EQANIE (European Quality Assurance Network for Informatics Education e.V.) as satisfying the outcomes of First Cycle Programmes specified by the Euro-Inf Framework Standards and Accreditation Criteria for Informatics Degree Programmes.